Madison GardnerPosted January 20, 2026

 For an OB/GYN practice, using the correct CPT codes is absolutely essential.
 It’s how you communicate the value of your services—from routine prenatal visits and annual exams to complex deliveries and surgical procedures.
 When you get the coding right, you ensure your practice is reimbursed accurately and on time.
 When you get it wrong, you risk claim denials, payment delays, and compliance issues that can seriously impact your financial health.
 Mastering these codes isn’t just an administrative task; it’s a critical component of running a successful and sustainable practice.
 That’s why having a solid grasp of OB/GYN coding or partnering with a medical billing service is so important.

-How CPT Codes Drive Your Billing Process
+How CPT Codes Guide Your Billing Process

 CPT codes are the engine of your billing process, but they don’t work alone.
 They tell payers what you did, while ICD-10 codes explain why you did it.
 For a claim to be processed smoothly, the CPT code for the service must align perfectly with the ICD-10 code for the patient’s diagnosis.
 For example, the CPT code for a colposcopy must be linked to a relevant diagnosis, like an abnormal Pap test result.
 This connection proves medical necessity to the insurance company.
 Using these codes correctly is the key to clean claims, fewer rejections, and consistent cash flow for your practice.